joerx/the-gunter/Readme.md

 # The Gunter

 A bot that knows only excuses. https://www.facebook.com/The-Gunter-158814821309361/.
-(Not sure anybody can actually see this)

-Mostly just a playground for building FB bots backed by AWS lambda.
+(Not sure anybody can actually see this).
+Sandbox for building an FB bot backed by Lambda.

 ## AWS Setup